For 196 years the Royal National Lifeboat Institution (RNLI) has worked tirelessly to save lives and prevent catastrophe at sea.

 A public meeting was held on the 4th March 1824 in a London pub and over 30 eminent gentlemen signed their names to this new organisation.
-The organisation even got Royal approval and King George IV granted the Royal prefix making the name the Royal National Institution for the Preservation of Life from Shipwreck.
+The organisation even got royal approval with King George IV granting the Royal prefix making the name the Royal National Institution for the Preservation of Life from Shipwreck.

-And the was how the hugely important organisation began.
+And that was how this hugely important organisation began.

 In tandem with the Irish Coast Guard they work around the clock and are ready at a moments notice to go to the aid of those in need.

-Significantly, the RNLI is a charity and relies upon the contributions of the public, so why not visit their website and see how you can support their incredible efforts.
-Visit their website and help them to continue to save lives at sea.
+Significantly, the RNLI is a charity and relies upon the contributions of the public, so why not visit their website and see how you can support their incredible efforts and help them to continue to save lives at sea.